 Paul refers to Jesus being our curse-bearing substitute in order that we might receive the blessing that was promised to come to us through Abraham’s seed- a new life ‘in Christ’ through the Spirit (Galatians 3:14).

 Paul proves that the Judaizers are false teachers by putting the Law of Moses in its proper context.
 Right from the beginning, salvation is offered freely through faith in God’s promise of a Savior, who would reconcile all things to Himself by becoming our sin-bearing substitute- the Lamb of God who takes away the sin of the world (See Colossians 1:20-23; John 1:29).

 If salvation is by grace through faith in the promise, what is the purpose of the Law?
 Paul clarifies that the promise was given 430 years before the Law of Moses.
 The Law was not added as a new way to salvation but because of the transgression of self-righteousness.
 The Law was given to show the need for the Savior, the Messiah.
 It had no power to make a person righteous because it could not impart a righteous life.
 It was a shadow of the righteousness that God required and would be found and fully fulfilled in Christ.

 Faith does not annul the Law of God.
-It still gives us a picture of God’s righteousness that God requires, even as a menu with photos gives you a picture of the desired meal.
-But you don’t eat the menu.
+The Law still gives us a picture of God’s righteousness (the righteousness that God requires), just as a menu with photos gives you a picture of the desired meal.
+But you don’t eat the menu!